JelleZijlstra/typing-spec/spec/overload.rst

   def utf8(value):
       <actual implementation>

-NOTE: While it would be possible to provide a multiple dispatch implementation using this syntax, its implementation would require using ``sys._getframe()``, which is frowned upon.
-Also, designing and implementing an efficient multiple dispatch mechanism is hard, which is why previous attempts were abandoned in favor of ``functools.singledispatch()``.
-(See :pep:`443`, especially its section "Alternative approaches".)
-In the future we may come up with a satisfactory multiple dispatch design, but we don't want such a design to be constrained by the overloading syntax defined for type hints in stub files.
-It is also possible that both features will develop independent from each other (since overloading in the type checker has different use cases and requirements than multiple dispatch at runtime -- e.g. the latter is unlikely to support generic types).

 A constrained ``TypeVar`` type can often be used instead of using the ``@overload`` decorator.
 For example, the definitions of ``concat1`` and ``concat2`` in this stub file are equivalent::